 - Behavioral: Does the company control or have the right to control what the worker does and how the worker does his or her job?

-The IRS also uses a 20-point test to evaluate such classification issues.
-Click here to see it, courtesy of our friends at BizFilings.
+The IRS also uses a multi-point test to evaluate such classification issues.
+Click here to see it.

 So what are the consequences of improperly paying employees as contractors?
 Plenty!
-If the IRS reclassifies your workers from contractors to employees, your NPO will be held liable for both the employer’s and employees’ share of payroll taxes (Social Security and Medicare), plus very expensive penalties and interest.
-Then the state comes along to take their chunk.
+If the IRS reclassifies your workers from contractors to employees, your nonprofit will be held liable for both the employer’s and employees’ share of payroll taxes (Social Security and Medicare), plus very expensive penalties and interest.
+Then the state comes along to take their share.
 This type action, especially if it applies to multiple years, can put any business out of business.
-For more information, see the IRS’s page on the topic.